Mikaela/Limnoria/Supybot.markdown

 from Debian repositories, Ubuntu repositories and repositories of many other Linux distributions.

-**Note: Development has moved from SourceForge to GitHub so I won't refer to the old SF page.**

 ## The issues of 0.83.4.1.

 ### 1. Anyone can crash it and computer where it's running on